ds2010/pyStoNED/doc/sphinx/examples/CNLSG/cnls_g.rst

-Since convex regression approaches shape the convexity (concavity) of function using the Afrait inequality, the estimation becomes excessively expensive due to the :math:`O(n^2)` linear constraints. e.g., If the sample has 500 observations, the total linear constraints is 250,000.
+Since convex regression approaches shape the convexity (concavity) of function using the Afrait inequality, the estimation becomes excessively expensive due to the :math:`O(n^2)` linear constraints. e.g., If the data samples have 500 observations, the total number of linear constraints is equal to 250,000.
 To speed up the computational time, Lee et al., (2013) propose a more efficient generic algorithm, CNLS-G, which uses the relaxed Afriat constraint set and iteratively adds violated constraints to the relaxed model as necessary.
 See more discussion in Lee et al., (2013).

+To illustrate the CNLS-G algorithm, we follow Lee et al., (2013) to generate the input and output variables.
+In this section, we assume an additive production function with two-input and one-output, :math:`y=x_1^{0.4}*x_2^{0.4}+u`.
+We randomly draw the inputs :math:`x_1` and :math:`x_2` from a uniform distribution, :math:`x \sim U[1, 10]`, and the error term
+:math:`u` from a normal distribution, :math:`u \sim N(0, 0.7^2)`.
+Based on these specifications, we first generate 500 artificial observations and then estimate the CNLS problem \eqref{eq:eq2} and the CER problem \eqref{eq:eq8} using the CNLS-G algorithm.

 Example: CNLS model `[.ipynb] <https://colab.research.google.com/github/ds2010/pyStoNED/blob/master/notebooks/CNLS_g.ipynb>`_
 --------------------------------------------------------------------------------------------------------------------------------